Nuitka/Nuitka/Standard-Plugins-Documentation.rst

 *******************

 Almost all |ops| are relevant for standalone mode only.
-Specifying all the right plugins is up to the user and critical for success: for example. if you are using package *numpy* and forget to activate that plugin, then your compile will
+Specifying all the right plugins is up to the user and critical for success: For example, if you are using package *numpy* and forget to activate that plugin, then your compile will

 -  end with no error, but a warning about missing numpy support,
 -  not generate a working binary.

+Also:

 -  |ups| are able to programmatically enable |ops|, the **reverse is not possible**.
 The user must know the requirements of his script and